xuganyu96/waterloo-cryptography/co687/project/02-basis-reduction.md

 # Lattice basis reduction
 In this section we discuss some known best bounds on the shortest vector (of a lattice), as well as the known best algorithm for approximating the shortest vector.

 By convention, we define the minimum distance of a lattice to be the minimum of all distances between two distinct points on a lattice.
 Because lattice is a discrete sub-group of $\mathbb{Z}^n$, this minimum distance is always achieved by some pair of points.
-Also becasue a lattice is closed under addition (and thus subtraction), the minimum distance is exactly the length of the shortest vector on the lattice.
+Also because a lattice is closed under addition (and thus subtraction), the minimum distance is exactly the length of the shortest vector on the lattice.
 Denote the mininum distance by $\lambda(\mathcal{L})$.
 For convenience, where there is no confusion of which lattice we are working with, we simply denote the minimum distance by $\lambda$

 ## A lower bound on the shortest vector
 We can first provide a lower bound on the length of the shortest vector of a lattice, given a basis $B$.
 First, recall the Gram-Schmidt orthognoalization process for converting a basis $B = [\mathbf{b}_1, \mathbf{b}_2, \ldots, \mathbf{b}_n]$ into an orthogonal basis $B^\ast = [\mathbf{b}_1^\ast, \mathbf{b}_2^\ast, \ldots, \mathbf{b}_n^\ast]$ via the following algorithm: